atomicrobotmonster/battleship/README.md

-Battleships implementation in Python 2.7.
+Battleships implementation in Python 3.6

-Depends on:

-* enum34

 python main.py to run a sample game.